Skip to main content

 (3) Initiation, review, and approval of policies

-(b) The planning unit head with responsibility for the initiating unit shall send to the executive staff policy committee a policy proposal memorandum, as described in the policy drafting guidelines.
-The proposal memorandum shall explain the need for the new or revised policy or the reason for the rescission and shall include an outline of the proposed content of the new policy or amendment.
-A list of university offices and constituencies affected shall also be provided.
+(b) The policy owner shall submit a policy proposal memorandum and draft policy, as described in the policy drafting guidelines.
+The proposal memorandum shall explain the need for the new, amended, or rescinded policy.
+A list of university offices and constituencies expected to be affected shall also be provided.

 (4) Updating policies